stripe-archive/checkout-remember-me-with-twilio-verify/blog/stripe-checkout-twilio-verify.md

 | `AUTH_TOKEN`         | Find in the Twilio [console](https://www.twilio.com/console)              |
 | `VERIFY_SERVICE_SID` | Create a [Verify Service](https://www.twilio.com/console/verify/services) |

+Create a Twilio account if you don't have one.
+[If you use this link you'll get $10 when you upgrade](www.twilio.com/referral/RwgT7T).
 You will need to create a new Twilio Verify service on the [Twilio Console](https://www.twilio.com/console/verify/services).

 ![Twilio console screenshot](./images/create-verify-service.png)